If you don’t estimate costs well you’ll run out of budget

 How to help your team to produce estimates

-To help the team to estimate costs, ask them to think through what they need to do, list this out and then break it down into small enough components that they feel comfortable to estimate.
+To help the team to estimate costs, ask them to think through what they need to do to deliver what’s required, list this out and then break it down into small enough components that they feel comfortable to estimate.

-You also need to think realistically about productivity.
+You also need to think realistically about productivity and timescales.
 What other tasks are the people doing the work going to be involved in?
 Do they answer phones or support other work?
 They might think something will take five days to complete, but how much elapsed time will that translate into when you take account of all of their other responsibilities.